19742bytes/roonit/README.md

 # roonit
 "roonit" is a simple tool for enabling and disabling services in runit (Void Linux).

+## "Installing"
+Pretty much just run `make`, then copy it to /usr/local/bin Requires GCC

 ## TODO:
   - Figure out how to use `symlinkat()`
   - Figure out how to use `getopts()`